 Contributions

 6.1 Contributions should be submitted not later than one month before the opening of WTSA, and at any event the submission deadline for all contributions to WTSA shall be not later than 14 calendar days before the opening of the WTSA in order to allow for their timely translation and thorough consideration by delegations.
-The Bureau shall immediately publish all contributions submitted to WTSA in their original language(s) on the WTSA website, even before their translation into the other official languages of the Union.
+TSB shall immediately publish all contributions submitted to WTSA in their original language(s) on the WTSA website, even before their translation into the other official languages of the Union.

 6.2 Contributions to study group, working party and TSAG meetings shall be submitted and formatted in accordance with Recommendations ITU-T A.1 and ITU-T A.2, respectively.